Desno365/Desno365.github.io/games/explosive-rocket/index.md

 ## Information

-A simple and addictive arcade game where you control the direction of your rocket through explosions.
+Explosive Rocket is a new simple and addictive arcade game where you control the direction of your rocket through explosions.
-Avoid hazards, collect diamonds and beat your high score.
+Avoid hazards, collect diamonds and make a new high score.
-With diamonds you can buy awesome and better rockets to make your high score even higher.
+With diamonds you can get better rockets and upgrade your power-ups to make your high score even higher.

-The game also has a global leaderboard and achievements!
+The game now also has a multiplayer game mode, play online in real-time with your friends or with other random players online.
+Up to 4 players can play simultaneously.

-Are you able to reach a score of 10'000 and beat all your friends?
+Are you able to reach the impossible score of 10'000 and beat all your friends?

 ---